ndf-zz/metarace/README.md

 Thread object for writing to a pair of Swiss Timing Gemini numeric LED boards, and lap count displays.

-### countback: Aggregate and Compare Count of Places
+### countback: Accumulate and Compare Count of Places

 Represent a countback of places and allow for simple comparisons: